tylertitsworth/multi-mediawiki-rag/README.md

 These steps assume you are using a modern Linux OS like Ubuntu with Python 3.10+.

-1. Download a mediawiki's XML dump by browsing to `/wiki/Special:Statistics` or using a tool like [wikiteam3](https://pypi.org/project/wikiteam3/).
+1. Download a mediawiki's XML dump by browsing to `/wiki/Special:Statistics` or using a tool like [wikiteam3](https://pypi.org/project/wikiteam3/)
-    1. Download current pages, not the entire history.
+    1. If Downloading, download only the current pages, not the entire history
+    2. If using `wikiteam3`, scrape only namespace 0
-    2. Provide in the following format: `sources/<wikiname>_pages_current.xml`
+    3. Provide in the following format: `sources/<wikiname>_pages_current.xml`
-2. Install [Ollama](https://github.com/jmorganca/ollama) with `curl https://ollama.ai/install.sh | sh`.
+2. Install [Ollama](https://github.com/jmorganca/ollama) with `curl https://ollama.ai/install.sh | sh`
+   1. Follow the manual setup instructions to set up Ollama as a systemd service
-3. Edit [`config.yaml`](config.yaml) with the location of your XML mediawiki data you downloaded in step 1 and other configuration data.
+3. Edit [`config.yaml`](config.yaml) with the location of your XML mediawiki data you downloaded in step 1 and other configuration information
-4. Create a directory to store chat history with `mkdir memory`.
+4. Create a directory to store chat history with `mkdir memory`
 5. Install python requirements:

 ```bash